opentrace-community/opentrace-calibration/Trial Methodology.md

 3.Personnel that are not recorded in any room at any point of time will be considered to be out of sight.

 #### Challenges faced
-1.Establishing the Ground Truth
+1. Establishing the Ground Truth

 As filling in the log sheets is best effort work, we realise that some participants may forget to clock their timings in or out of a room.
 To mitigate this, we made a prominent sign to remind participants to do so, and periodically sent out reminders via a group chat.

-2.Gathering device data
+2. Gathering device data

 During the course of the trial, we found that some participants had difficulty with utilising the app properly.
 This is referring to our implementation on iOS where we are limited to collecting data only when the app is in the foreground.

-3.Gathering activity maps for contact-tracing
+3. Gathering activity maps for contact-tracing

 During our interviews, we found that participants interacted with people who were not part of the trial.
 Effort was required to clean up our contact-tracing data to only include participants, as well as remove other qualitative data irrelevant to the trial.

 With the Ground Truth (or the closest we can get) established, our post-trial analysis involves comparing the contacts established in the Activity Map against the contacts from the interpreted data from the participant’s device